 William Smith, an English civil engineer, developed the first geological map in the early 1800s, and the tool proved to be so important that it is still in use today.

 Geological maps show where rocks and sediments of the same type and age exist on Earth’s surface.
 Each rock or soil type is represented by a different color or line pattern.

-Rocks of different formation, but of the same age, commonly are represented by different shades of the same color.
+Rocks of different formations, but of the same age, commonly are represented by different shades of the same color.